albar965/albar965.github.io/littlenavmap-faq.md

 Commonly missing shared libraries can be installed by entering `sudo apt install libxcb-xinerama0 libxcb-icccm4`.

-Also missing might be `qt5dxcb` which can be installed with `sudo apt install qt5dxcb-plugin` on a terminal in an Ubuntu or derived system.
+Also missing might be `qt5dxcb` which can be installed with `sudo apt install qt5dxcb-plugin` on a terminal in a Ubuntu or derived system.
 Use your system package manager (`rpm`, `pacman`, etc.) to install missing libraries if using another system.

 Little Navmap supports the Wayland compositor which is used on newer Linux distributions but you have to install the package `qtwayland5`.